 - 1. Transporting handicapped, sick, or injured prisoners presents additional problems.
-Prisoners with physical or mental handicaps often need special handling techniques with which officers may not be familiar.
+Prisoners with physical or mental impairments often need special handling techniques which officers may not be familiar with.
 Such unfamiliarity should be addressed prior to initiating the transport. - 2.
-Prior to transporting the prisoner, the transporting officer shall determine any special medical conditions for the transport which have been established by a physician, or medical control.
-Prisoners who require medical treatment during the transport, will not be transported in a standard police vehicle but in an ambulance, wheelchair van or other suitable vehicle staffed with personnel medically qualified to administer whatever care may be necessary.
+Prior to transporting the prisoner, the transporting officer shall determine any special medical conditions for the prisoner which have been established by a physician or EMS personnel.
+Prisoners who require medical treatment during the transport will not be transported in a standard police vehicle but in an ambulance, wheelchair van, or other suitable vehicle staffed with personnel medically qualified to administer whatever care may be necessary. - 3.
+Restraint devices shall be used unless such use would cause further injury to the prisoner or interfere with the provision of medical attention.